KevinHock/rtdpyt/docs/related_work.rst

 Related Papers
 ---------------------------

 * `Schwarzbach static analysis notes`_ The PyT thesis is heavily influenced by these notes, they're a pretty good resource for learning dataflow analysis.
-Other good resources include `Engineering a Compiler`_, `Advanced Compiler Design and Implementation`_ and `Data Flow Analysis Theory and Practice`_.
+Other good resources include `Engineering a Compiler`_, `Advanced Compiler Design and Implementation`_ and `Data Flow Analysis\: Theory and Practice`_.

 * `Alias Analysis for Optimization of Dynamic Languages`_